bartlomiej87/warehouse/README.md

 ## API
 Api contract was defined in [api.yml](docs/openapi/api.yml) </br>
-There is subtask(openApiGenerate) of gradle build which generates API based on api.yaml file.
+A subtask(`openApiGenerate`) of `gradle build` generates API based on api.yaml file.
 There are generated API interfaces and API model classes.

 ## Usage
-An application was deployed on AWS(Elastic beanstalk).
-Mongodb is installed (via ssh) on the same EC2 as application - as purpose of simplify setup.
+The application was deployed on AWS(`Elastic beanstalk`).
+Mongodb was installed (via ssh) on the same EC2 as the application - in order to simplify setup.

 Examples of requests:
 ```